henrikroschmann/Async-Is-the-way/README.md

 }
 ```

-If you look a this code in a sloppy manner you would not even notice the difference, sure we added some extra keywords like **async** and **await** also **Task** instead of **void**.
+If you sloppily look a the code you would not even notice the difference sure we added some extra keywords like **async** and **await** also **Task** instead of **void**.
 So what is the difference, what does it mean?

 ## Block or not to block that is the question.
-The first example has a serial approach we execute the method and only that, we halt the freeze the application we block everything else.
-All eyes on it someone screaming "ME ME ME".
+The first example has a serial approach we execute the method and only that, we halt the freeze of the application we block everything else.
+All eyes are on it someone screaming "ME ME ME".

 The async approach is working in a non-blocking fashion, let's dig deeper into what happens.

 ## Async/ await will rock your world

-If we backtrack to .NET Framework 1.0 there was a Asynchronous Programming Model pattern called the APM pattern, also known as teh Begin/End pattern.
-Asynchronous has been a thorn in the side of developers for years, it has been described to be a useful way to avoid tying up a thread while waiting for some arbitrary task to complete, it has also been a pain to implement correctly, source: C# in depth, Jon skeet.
+If we backtrack to .NET Framework 1.0 there was an Asynchronous Programming Model pattern called the APM pattern, also known as the Begin/End pattern.
+Asynchronous has been a thorn in the side of developers for years, it has been described to be a useful way to avoid tying up a thread while waiting for some arbitrary task to complete, but it has also been a pain to implement correctly, source: C# in depth, Jon skeet.

-> .Net Framework 1.x The BeginFoo / EndFoo approach using IAsyncResult and AsyncCallback to propagate result
+> .Net Framework 1.x The BeginFoo / EndFoo approach using IAsyncResult and AsyncCallback to propagate the result
 [Example: .NET Framework 1.x: Using BeginFoo / EndFoo with IAsyncResult and AsyncCallback](./Sample/AsyncWillRockYourWorld/Net1BeginEnd.cs)

 .NET Framework 1.x: This version uses the BeginFoo/EndFoo pattern, which is quite low-level and involves manually managing asynchronous operations using IAsyncResult and AsyncCallback.